-Typically the duration of the liability for EOSB for companies in KSA is around 12~13 years and at this duration, we occasionally update our views here.
+Typically the duration of the liability for EOSB for companies in KSA is anywhere between 8~13 years, depending on industry.
+For durations 11~13 years, we update our views here:

 Please note that the duration of the liability is derived by computing the weighted average term (years) of the expected future benefit payment arising from the Scheme Benefit.
 The weight of each benefit payment is determined by dividing the present value of the sum of the future benefit payment.
 Thus, for determining the duration, the actuary forecast all the expected future cash flows arising from the Scheme and their expected timing of the payment.

 Further, the duration of the liability is dependent on the assumed attrition (withdrawal) rate.
 The higher the withdrawal rate, the shorter the (expected) service duration, and vice-versa.
 Also, usually, the longer the service duration, the higher would be the discount rate.